Spencer Conservation Area

 Once known as the “old fairgrounds”, this 353.72 acre site is bordered by the Kishwaukee River on the south for almost half a mile.
 Located along the western edge of Belvidere, the conservation area is designated as a high use area.
 Developments include an access road, five parking areas, rest rooms, shelters for small group gatherings as well as shelter and facilities for large, organized activities.
 River and pond fishing are offered for visitors, as well as hiking trails extending throughout the area for 3 ½ miles.

 This area is arguably the most heavily used site of all the conservation areas.
 The Festival Grounds is home to the annual Autumn Pioneer Festival in September.
 Two authentic 1800s Bur Oak cabins are located on the Festival Grounds, as well as a one-room schoolhouse and a blacksmith shop.

 Spencer Conservation Area is located on Appleton Road in the city of Belvidere, between North State Street and West Lincoln Avenue.
 The main entrance is located by St. James Cemetery.
 This accesses the pavilions, both pond and river fishing opportunities, and recreation paths.
 The North entrance accesses the Nature Center, historic area, and more recreation paths.
 Additional information is available at either location.

 ::Opportunities for Fun

 The Nature Center contains a variety of educational displays and plays host to many of the District sponsored educational programs.
-It is open week days and select weekends.
-The grounds around the Center harbor several interpretive gardens.
-In addition, the area contains historic structures, an interpretive trail, and is the site of the Autumn Pioneer Festival held the fourth weekend in September.
+It is open week days.
+The grounds around the Center feature several display gardens.
+In addition, the area contains historic structures, and is the site of the Autumn Pioneer Festival held the fourth full weekend in September.

 ::Activities and Facilities